On arrival you will be met by one of our team and driven to your Auckland accommodation.

 Your Auckland city tour ends with a trip back along the waterfront, finishing in downtown Auckland.

 This unique on-water dining experience is not to be missed while you're in Auckland.
 Enjoy smooth sailing on the Waitemata Harbour - then watch this photogenic city come alive with twinkling lights.
-Your experienced crew will talk about Auckland's highlights and there will opportunity try your hand at steering.
 Enjoy your meal as you sail around the beautiful Auckland Harbour taking in the view as the sun slowly sets.
 You'll be treated to canapés and a drink as you set off towards Westhaven Marina.
-Choose between a formal dinner in the downstairs cabin or take in the iconic sights of the Auckland Harbour while you eat on the deck.
-A decadent dessert will then be yours to savour as you set sail.
-You can choose from a delectable three-course menu catered for by Degree Gastrobar, a renowned Viaduct Restaurant.
+Choose between dining in the downstairs cabin or on deck to take in the iconic sights of the Auckland Harbour.
+To finish the evening off, savour your dessert course as you leisurely sail back to Auckland’s vibrant Viaduct Harbour.

 After returning to Paihia, take a short ferry ride across the harbour to Russell.
 From here you will enjoy the Russell Mini Tour by coach.
 Learn about the features that make Russell so significant in New Zealand's history, and visits areas which cannot be easily covered on foot, like Flagstaff Hill (Te Maiki), which offers stunning 360-degree views of the whole Bay of Islands.
 After your tour ends you'll have time to wander the township before returning to Paihia.